Marking an anniversary in Friends House

 Book now for Yearly Meeting Gathering 2017

 Bursaries are available for those needing financial help.
 Don't let money be an obstacle.
-Please talk to your local overseers or contact Gary Mitchell at firstname.lastname@example.org or 020 7663 1006.
+Please talk to local overseers or contact Gary Mitchell at firstname.lastname@example.org or 020 7663 1006.
 Bursary application process for YMG 2017

 All Friends and attenders are welcome.
 Attenders who want to attend sessions can do so with the permission of the Yearly Meeting Clerk.
 They should ask an elder at their local meeting to write a letter of support to the Yearly Meeting Clerks via Friends House.